pwhittlesea/pwhittlesea.github.com/_posts/2024-09-15-new-zealand-1.markdown

 The Sky Tower is tall, I'll give it that.
 I think that a rotating restaurant in the sky is a great idea.

-The fog that rolled in disagreed and we got to spend the evening looking a while wall of it.
+The fog that rolled in disagreed and we got to spend the evening looking a white wall of it.

 3/10 would fog again.